sho7noka/Yurlungur/Readme.md

 | Substance 3D Painter (2020~) | ☓ | ☓ | ○ |
 | Marmoset Toolbag (3~) | ○ | ○ | ☓ |

-We also support Photoshop, Modo, Renderdoc(and RV).
+We also support Photoshop.

+### disable
+The following applications are being deprecated:
+- Unity
+- Modo

 #### Why Sync?